Silvernoup/Jeu-de-la-Vie/README.txt

 # Jeu-de-la-Vie

-Click on space at first screen to launch the game.
+Press on space at first screen to launch the game.

 Click on cells to change their state.